polterguy/phosphorusfive/README.md

 On average, you can expect a Phosphorus Five web app to perform at least 10x as fast, compared to literally anything else out there.
-Below is a YouTube video demonstrating the performance of Hyper IDE versus Visual Studio Community Edition on a Mac AirBook.
+Below is a YouTube video demonstrating the performance of Hyper IDE versus Visual Studio Community Edition on a MacBook Air.
 To edit a simple CSS file in Visual Studio requires at least 3 times as much time, due to Visual Studio being slow.
+In the video below, I start Hyper IDE up after having started Visual Studio, and I am done with my work in Hyper IDE, before Visual
+Studio have even loaded.

 <p align="center">